USS Abraham Lincoln returns to homeport after deployment

 |0

-This work, USS Abraham Lincoln returns to homeport after deployment [Image 2 of 2], by SA Shepard Fosdyke Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Abraham Lincoln returns to homeport after deployment [Image 5 of 5], by PO1 Aron Montano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Abraham Lincoln Carrier Strike Group Returns to San Diego After 3rd, 5th and 7th Fleet Deployment